The safety of farmers is important to everyone – from the farmer to the community they help feed and supply.

 Constant design improvements to farm machinery and equipment also provides optimism for the future.

 Pleasingly, the need to improve the safety and reliability of farm machinery and equipment has been recognised by companies which manufacture these products.

 Kubota Australia has expressed its commitment to providing quality, reliable, and safe equipment to Australian farmers.
 It boasts an extensive risk assessment process designed to identify any potential hazards, aiming to make a farmer’s job safer and easier.

-While improved safety standards in machinery and equipment can make farms safer places, Kubota acknowledges the role farmers continue to play in ensuring their own safety when operating machinery and equipment.
-This Farm Safety week, Kubota encourages all farmers to be reminded of best practice in avoiding accidents when operating equipment and machinery.
-Their tips include:
+While improved safety standards in machinery and equipment can make farms safer places the team at Farmsafe Australia acknowledges the role farmers continue to play in ensuring their own safety when operating machinery and equipment.

 - Ensure everyone is familiar with the machinery that they are operating, and comply with the instructions provided with the equipment.